Our site has received 64 awards &

 promotes love and brotherhood among religions.
 All are very dangerous thoughts to a

 country that is so completely devoid of religious freedom and tolerance.
-1,2
+1,2 However, there is currently a movement towards increased freedom and tolerance in Saudi Arabia in recent years that is very encouraging.

 We have also heard a rumor that we were blocked by the Internet